cfengine/documentation/examples/tutorials/new-users.markdown

 #### Useful Terms

-* **promise:** One or more descriptions (written by you, the sysadmin) of a system state you wish to get to.
+* `promise`: One or more descriptions (written by you, the sysadmin) of a system state you wish to get to.
-* **bundle:** A collection of promises, usually contained within a single file.
+* `bundle`: A collection of promises, usually contained within a single file.
-* **convergent:** Describes a promise that may be executed in a several-step, sequential fashion.
+* `convergent`: Describes a promise that may be executed in a several-step, sequential fashion.
 CFEngine may make several passes at completing a single promise, performing a few of the steps each pass.
-* **agent:** A CFEngine instance that a) retrieves its promises from a **server** over TCP; b) validates and executes those promises, configuring itself to the desired state.
+* `agent`: A CFEngine instance that a) retrieves its promises from a `server` over TCP; b) validates and executes those promises, configuring itself to the desired state.
-* **server:** A CFEngine instance that a) contains promises that get deployed to agents; and b) listens on a TCP socket for agent connections.
-A **server** is also known as a **policy hub** (for the purposes of this primer).
+* `server`: A CFEngine instance that a) contains promises that get deployed to agents; and b) listens on a TCP socket for agent connections.
+A `server` is also known as a `policy hub` (for the purposes of this primer).

 [Back to top of page.][Up and Running#Overview]